Saint John Vianney

 An additional reliquary with a first class relic of Saint John Vianney has been appropriately placed in our Administration wing so that staff and visitors can also call upon the prayers of this humble parish priest.

 This relic belonged to the late Bishop Christopher Jones, Diocese of Elphin, Ireland and was gifted to Saint John Vianney Center by his nephew, Mr. Hughes Jones of Dublin.

 Saint John Marie-Baptiste Vianney

 May 8, 1786 – August 4, 1859

-On May 8, 1786 in a small village near Lyons, France, a poor peasant family celebrated the birth of their fourth child, John Marie-Baptiste Vianney.
+On May 8, 1786 in a small village near Lyon, France, a poor peasant family celebrated the birth of their fourth child, John Marie-Baptiste Vianney.
 At this time, because of the violence of the French Revolution and the outlawing of Mass, John’s family was forced to attend secret Masses celebrated in local farmers’ barns.
 Inspired by the brave priests who put their lives in danger every time they celebrated Mass, the young John Vianney wished nothing else than to become a parish priest.

 Due to the lack of a formal early education, John struggled with his seminary studies.
 Because of his poor grades, his bishop had reservations about ordaining John to the priesthood.
 After some delay and because of John’s refusal to give up, Father John Vianney was finally ordained to the priesthood in 1815 at the age of twenty nine.
 His bishop cautiously sent him to a small and out-of-the-way village of Ars-en-Dombes where he thought Father Vianney would cause the least amount of harm.